2D performance review chart for your team and company

 Once you feel comfortable with these, the comparison view shows both assessments at the same time, linking an employee's self-assessment to their manager's assessment with a fine grey line.
 Hover your mouse to over an employee to highlight their assessments.
 Since the comparison view will contain twice as many user icons, it is crucial to first filter the data you want to display using the org chart on the right.

 It is not surprising for employees to give themselves better ratings than their managers do.
 This is normal.
 It's only problematic if the assessments differ wildly.
 It's up to you to decide how far apart they can lie.
 In the screenshot, Stan's self-assessment is much further away from his manager Mark's assessment than any other pair -- in this case maybe Mark's manager or someone in HR would want to call a meeting with Mark and Stan.

 Note: HR staff can see manager assessments even before the manager has shared the assessment with their report.
-This is important, because it enables HR staff to compare the ratings of managers before the managers share their assessments with their teams.
-Managers are not perfect, and may be rating team members according to different scales.
+This is important because it enables HR to compare the ratings of managers before the managers share their assessments with their teams.
+Managers are not perfect, and maybe rating team members according to different scales.

 You as an HR staff member should try to encourage the managers to use similar scales.
 You don't have to apply forced ranking to achieve this.
 Often all it takes is a simple honest discussion with the managers, showing them how differently they rated their staff.
 Often, this will be enough to start a discussion in which managers adjust to align their expectations of staff performance.